Coordinator & Career Counselor: Communications & Arts

 ERIC WILDER 101

-After working as a cartographer for almost 3 years (a job that was related to my Geography major), I realized that my natural skills and interests resided in a very different area: higher education!
+After working as a cartographic designer for almost 3 years (a job that was related to my Geography major), I realized that my natural skills and interests resided in a very different area: higher education!
 As soon as I learned this, I joined Cal Lutheran’s Master of Science program in Counseling and Guidance and got involved in many memorable roles along the way, including a director of a freshman residence hall and a liaison for employer relations within Career Services.
-Now as a Career Counselor & Coordinator here at UCSB, I focus on students interested in business and arts careers as well as students just starting to explore careers, and I could not love my job more!
+Now as a Career Counselor & Coordinator here at UCSB, I focus on helping students pursue careers related to Communications & Arts.

 I tell this story as an important reminder that career development is a lifelong process and it is not usually easy or quick…I recorded nearly every one of my career thoughts, talked to professionals who interested me, and researched dozens of career ideas on a weekly basis for THREE YEARS after college, before things started to align.
 I’ve even met people who have a similar journey of exploration to share at age 60.
 It may feel like your friends have their lives perfectly planned out, but in reality, our worlds are very challenging to control or predict.